Frugal cooking tips to save money and give you more cash to put towards other priorities, like debt repayment or your vacation fund.

 That could be buying them in bulk at Costco or Sam’s.
 It could be buying 4-5 of them when they’re on a loss-leader sale, and then not buying again until the next loss-leader sales cycle.

-Just focus on your list – way less overwhelming, and will make a dent in your food bill.
+Just focus on your list – way less overwhelming, and will make a dent in your food bill (here's way more tips on how to save money on groceries without coupons).

 Bonus tip: Not only do you want to source these specific ingredients as cheaply as possible, but you want to then make the recipes that use these ingredients, as often as your family can stand it.